dyhes/zulip/docs/tutorials/writing-views.md

 - Every view function comes with another function that does the validation that has the problems from the last bullet point.

-In Zulip, we solve this problem with a special decorator called `has_request_variables` which allows a developer to declare the arguments a view function takes and validate their types all within the `def` line of the function.
+In Aloha, we solve this problem with a special decorator called `has_request_variables` which allows a developer to declare the arguments a view function takes and validate their types all within the `def` line of the function.
 We like this framework because we